imyogeshs/apiculus/docs/Subscribers/Compute/LinuxInstances/ReconfiguringLinuxInstances.md

 ---
 # Reconfiguring Linux Instances

-From [Operating Linux Instances](https://docs.apiculus.com/hc/en-in/articles/12794520211357), navigate into a Linux Instance and access the **Reconfigure** tab to see available reconfiguration options.
+From [Operating Linux Instances](AboutLinuxInstances), navigate into a Linux Instance and access the **Reconfigure** tab to see available reconfiguration options.

-A Linux Instance on Apiculus can be reconfigured in 3 ways:
+A Linux Instance on Apiculus can be reconfigured in the following ways:

-1. Billing interval changed between monthly and hourly.
+- Billing interval changed between monthly and hourly.
-2. Choosing and applying a new Compute pack.
+- Choosing and applying a new Compute pack.
-3. Choosing and applying a new Root Disk pack.
+- Choosing and applying a new Root Disk pack.

 ![Reconfiguring Linux Instances](img/Reconfiguring1.png)